Case Digest (G.R. No. L-43653)

 Issues:

-- Does the Board of Communications have jurisdiction to entertain and decide private claims for damages arising from contractual breach or negligence (quasi-delict) in the transmission of telegrams?
+- Does the Board of Communications have jurisdiction to take cognizance of and adjudicate private claims for damages arising from alleged breach of contractual obligations or quasi-delicts in the non-delivery of telegrams?

 Ruling: